handcrafted/handcrafted-haml-textmate-bundle/README.markdown

 The Handcrafted HAML TextMate Bundle is a TextMate bundle to aid in rapid HAML development.

+##Contribution

-Some of this bundle was ported from the official Ruby Haml.tmbundle.
+Some of this bundle was ported from the official Ruby Haml TextMate bundle.
+The filter snippets were ported from Matt Polito.

 ##Installation